-- variability in sales in certain product categories from year to year and between quarters; - expected impact of sales of certain products; - continued sales into large enterprises and service providers; - mix of billings between products and services; - mix of service sales containing multi-year support and subscription contracts; - the significance of stock-based compensation as an expense; - the proportion of our revenue that consists of our product and service revenues and future trends with respect to services revenue as we renew existing services contracts and expand our customer base; - the impact of our product innovation strategy; - trends in revenue, costs of revenue, and gross margin; - trends in our operating expenses, including personnel costs, research and development expense, sales and marketing expense and general and administrative expense, and expectations regarding these expenses as a percentage of revenue; - our effective tax rate; - the sufficiency of our existing cash, cash equivalents and investments to meet our cash needs for at least the next 12 months; and - as well as other statements regarding our future operations, financial condition and prospects and business strategies.
+- variability in sales in certain product categories from year to year and between quarters; - expected impact of sales of certain products; - continued sales into large enterprises and service providers; - the significance of stock-based compensation as an expense; - the proportion of our revenue that consists of our product and service revenues, and the mix of billings between products and services; - the impact of our product innovation strategy; - trends in revenue, costs of revenue, and gross margin; - trends in our operating expenses, including personnel costs, research and development expense, sales and marketing expense and general and administrative expense, and expectations regarding these expenses as a percentage of revenue; - our effective tax rate; - the sufficiency of our existing cash, cash equivalents and investments to meet our cash needs for at least the next 12 months; and - as well as other statements regarding our future operations, financial condition and prospects and business strategies.

 These forward-looking statements are subject to certain risks and uncertainties that could cause our actual results to differ materially from those reflected in the forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those discussed in this Quarterly Report on Form 10-Q and, in particular, the risks discussed under the heading "Risk Factors" included elsewhere in this Quarterly Report on Form 10-Q and in our other SEC filings, including the Form 10-K. We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements.
+Factors that could cause or contribute to such differences include, but are not limited to, those discussed in this Quarterly Report on Form 10-Q and, in particular, the risks discussed under the heading "Risk Factors" included in Part II, Item 1A.
+Risk Factors and elsewhere in this Quarterly Report on Form 10-Q and in our other SEC filings, including the Form 10-K. We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements.
 Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.